zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 Clearly, there is a problem with the 3rd Lot.
 The variance for Lot 3 does not fall within 100 PSI, but is as high as 170 PSI.
 A review of materials or manufacturing process associated with Lot 3 should be undertaken immediately.
 This lot falls outside of the PSI allowable tolerance.

 ## T-Tests on Suspension Coils
-T.Tests can be used to test the following hypoteses:
+T.Tests can be used to test the following hypotheses:
 > * H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
 > * Ha : There is a statistical difference between the observed sample mean and its presumed population mean.